rgitrepo/kubernetes-beginner-to-pro/docs/day11/tracing-and-profiling.md

 ## **3. What is Profiling?**

 Profiling is another key tool for optimizing your application.
 While tracing focuses on tracking the flow of requests or functions, **profiling** focuses on resource utilization, such as CPU and memory usage.
-Profiling helps in identifying hotspots and inefficient resource usage in your application and is mostly used by developers.
-Profiling on the other hand is more of a devops tool.
+Profiling helps in identifying hotspots and inefficient resource usage in your application.
+It is more of a devops tool.
 Profiling is also calling **sampling**.

 ### **3.1.
 How Profiling Works**
 Profiling collects **samples** of a running application over a certain time period to understand how the system's resources are being used.
 Unlike tracing, profiling doesn’t require any changes to your code or redeployments.